Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks

-Similar with previous cache attacks, each iteration in this attack contains three steps, as shown in Figure~\ref{pr}: \begin{steps}[leftmargin=*] \item Trojan performs \texttt{PREFETCHW} on the target cache line, which sets the coherence state of this cache line to M. \item The attacker waits for the victim's behavior: if the victim accesses this cache line, its state will be changed from M to S. \item Spy accesses this cache line and times the access to determine it was in M state or S state.
-If the state was M, then the victim did not access this cache line; if it was S, then the victim did access. \end{steps}
+Similar to previous cache attacks, each iteration in this attack contains three steps, as shown in Figure~\ref{pr}: \begin{steps}[leftmargin=*] \item Trojan performs \texttt{PREFETCHW} on the target cache line and becomes the exclusive owner of this cache line. \item The attacker waits for the victim's behavior: if the victim accesses this cache line, its coherence state will become S, meaning the copy in the LLC is now valid. \item Spy accesses this cache line and times the access to determine it was a remote private cache hit or an LLC hit.
+If it was a remote private cache hit, then the victim did not access this cache line; otherwise the victim did access. \end{steps}

-By repeating the above three steps, the attacker can leak the victim's access pattern on the shared cache line and infer some secrets related to it.
-On an Intel i7-7700K processor, when the victim accessed the target cache line, Spy's access takes about 60 cycles to finish; when the victim did not access, Spy's access takes about 90 cycles to finish.